tugot17/pmpp/chapter-12/README.md

 Second if `j>0 && i < m ❌`

-So we trigger third case finishing the loop, returning `i=5` - same as we conculuded in the intuitive explaination.
+So we trigger third case finishing the loop, returning `i=5` - same as we conculuded in the intuitive explanation.

 ### Exercise 3
 **For the for-loops that load A and B tiles in Fig. 12.12, add a call to the co- rank function so that we can load only the A and B elements that will be consumed in the current generation of the while-loop.**